joshb738/Kickstarter-Analysis/README.md

 ## Results

 Based on the analysis of  the Outcomes based on Launch Date we can determine that
-- a) approximately 61% of theatre kickstarter campagigns launched during 2009 - 2017 were successful in meeting their pledged goal.
+- Approximately 61% of theatre kickstarter campagigns launched during 2009 - 2017 were successful in meeting their pledged goal.
-- b) approximately 35% of successful theatre kickstarters are launched during the months of May- July.
+- Approximately 35% of successful theatre kickstarters are launched during the months of May- July.

-- What can you conclude about the Outcomes based on Goal

-The majority of plays with  are under $5000 have a 75% average success rate.
-Pledges from ranging from the $5000 to $25000  have a
+- Upon further analysis of Outcomes based on Goals for Theatres, we can conclude that the majority of play kickstarters have 75% success rate of achieving their goal of $5000 or less.
+Pledges from ranging from the $20000 to $35000 have a higher failure rate.

 - What are some limitations of this dataset?